This Thai Pork Stir Fry is a lovely weeknight meal. It’s one that most of the family should enjoy very much.

 - Cook the spaghetti according to directions; drain.

 - While the spaghetti is cooking, heat 1 teaspoon oil in large nonstick skillet over medium-high heat.
 Stir-fry the broccoli and carrots 3 minutes; add cabbage, onion, pepper and garlic.
 Continue cooking 4 to 5 minutes, or until the vegetables are crisp-tender.
 Remove to a bowl; keep warm.

 - Add the pork mixture and remaining oil to the skillet.
 Stir-fry 4 to 5 minutes, or until pork is nicely browned.
 Return the vegetables to the skillet; heat through.

 - Serve the pork mixture over spaghetti or zucchini noodles (zoodles).

-- If prepared over ZOODLES (not noodles!), this recipe computes to 6 Weight Watchers Points per serving.
+- If prepared over ZOODLES (not noodles!), this recipe's Weight Watchers Points are even lower.